What Is the 5:2 Diet and How to Do It

 The 5:2 method may be easier for some to follow long term.
 This is because the 5:2 focuses on when you eat certain amounts of calories rather than what type of calories.
 This makes it feel less restrictive and you can follow it while still consuming the foods you enjoy.

 What are the benefits of the 5:2 intermittent fasting?

 Benjamin Franklin once said, "The best of all medicines is resting and fasting" and those proposed benefits have stood the test of time.

-For example, one study compared the weight loss of a group of people who followed the 5:2 intermittent fasting method alongside a group of people who continuously restricted their calories for 7 days straight.
+For example, one study compared the weight loss of a group of people who followed the 5:2 method alongside a group of people who continuously restricted their calories for 7 days straight.
 The study found that the 5:2 diet was equally effective for weight loss as continuous calorie restriction.
 That’s great news for people who would rather just reduce calories 2 days per week rather than all 7 days per week!